jrkosinski/oracle-example/README.md

 ```
 contract BoxingBets is Ownable {
 ```
 ... and we should be all set.
+Full code is here in case you got lost: https://github.com/jrkosinski/oracle-example/tree/part1-step2/client/contracts

 ### Oracle Contract